List of Public Eye episodes: Series 4 (1969)

 The first series to be produced by Thames Television following the franchise review in 1967 where ABC lost their licence for weekend broadcasting, and had merged with Associated-Rediffusion to form Thames Television.
 At seven episodes long, this series had the shortest run of the show's tenure.
 This series was also the first to be fully networked across the ITV regions, and the first series to have all its episodes survive in the archives.
 The series marks a change in tone after two series set in Birmingham; following on from Frank's arrest and sentencing to prison at the end of the previous series, he is released on probation and attempts to rebuild his life by relocating to Brighton.
 Each episode was written by co-creator Roger Marshall and constructed as a seven part serial.
 In the run up to the commencement of colour broadcasting on both BBC1 and ITV in November 1969, the final episode of the series, "A Fixed Address" was taped in colour, although the episode still used the same monochrome title sequence from that series and was also broadcast in monochrome.
 This series also saw the introduction of semi-regular supporting characters, which was a feature absent up to this point in the show's run.
 This series introduced Marker's landlady Helen Mortimer (Pauline Delaney) who would appear in almost every episode in this series and would appear on a semi regular basis on subsequent series.
-John Grieve also regularly appeared through this series as his probabtion officer Jim Hull.
+(Note: Delaney also played two other characters earlier on in the series, appearing in the episodes "My Life, That's a Marriage" and "Don't Forget Your Mine".)
+John Grieve also regularly appeared through this series as his probation officer Jim Hull.
 Up to now the series had been broadcast on Saturday, but with the show now being produced by Thames whose licence only extended to weekday broadcasting, the transmission day was switched to Wednesday, and it would remain this way until the end of Series 6.